 Red-browed Amazon Parrot Recovery

 Our program partners in Brazil have also achieved captive breeding success from a group of confiscated Red-brows held at the Curitiba Zoo.
-In conjunction with IBAMA/ICMBIO (the Brazilian government wildlife authority), RSCF and partnering NGOs (Zoo Curitiba, Ideia Ambiental) seek to repatriate confiscated in situ and captive-bred ex situ Red-brows, and transfer title for all ex situ Red-brows to the Brazilian government in recognition of Brazil's governing authority and progressive conservation and law enforcement efforts.
+In conjunction with IBAMA/ICMBIO (the Brazilian government wildlife authority), RSCF and partnering NGOs (Zoo Curitiba, Ideia Ambiental, and Parque Das Aves) seek to repatriate confiscated in situ and captive-bred ex situ Red-brows, and transfer title for all ex situ Red-brows to the Brazilian government in recognition of Brazil's governing authority and progressive conservation and law enforcement efforts.
 RSCF aims to return a core population of Red-brows to Brazil as necessary to complement an existing breeding-and-rehabilitation program.

 In the Field

 Field surveys to establish wild population estimates and habitat assessments are ongoing.
-Estimates of the remaingin wild population of Red-brows number between 600-1,700 individuals.
+Estimates of the remaining wild population of Red-brows number between 600-1,700 individuals.
 Habitat loss, fragmentation, and conversion to agriculture as well as collection for the pet trade are directly attributed to the species decline in the wild.
-Current in situ conservation efforts inclued: Survey to locate additional populations.
+Current in situ conservation efforts include: Survey to locate additional populations.
 Protect forests where the species occurs outside reserves in Rio de Janeiro.
 Effectively protect habitat and birds within reserves and further develop the captive-breeding population.
 Enforce anti-trafficking laws, especially on the roads connecting Monte Pascoal National Park with the rest of south Brazil (Snyder et al. 2000).
-Map the species's current distribution within its Extent of Occurrence.
+Map the species' current distribution within its Extent of Occurrence.
 Identify priority areas for conservation purposes.
 Research dietary and nesting requirements.
-Estimate the species's home range.
+Estimate the species home range.
 Study the impact of forest fragmentation within its population.
-Implement an education programme ( L. Klemann-Júnior in litt.
+Implement an education program. ( L. Klemann-Júnior in litt.
 2012).